Cheat Sheets

 You see, it’s not enough to just publish.
 You need to get people to download and buy.

-Because, like it or not—and even if you simply give away every single piece of prose that you write—you are now a small business owners.
+Because, like it or not—and this is the case even if you simply give away every single piece of prose that you write—you are now a small business owner.

 So, congratulations?